 It wasn’t until I sat down and decided to teach myself the method that I realised how systematic it was, and how it really embedded what was happening in each step of the division process – something that would be really useful both for those that struggle with mathematical concepts and for those working with decimal points and larger numbers.

-Why you should teach this formal long division method at KS2
+Why you should teach the formal long division method at KS2

 A short personal story to show you that this long division method can work is that during Year 6 SATs last year, I was very conscious of one of my ‘boundary’ children – you know the ones – who really struggled with confidence and general understanding in maths.

 I took a sneak peek at them completing a long division question in the arithmetic paper and watched them methodically work their way through it to achieve the correct answer.
 This was someone who didn’t know their times tables at the start of the year, and I could’ve burst with pride!
 It was a case of long division made easy at last for this primary pupil, all thanks to the long division method explained below!

 But Doesn’t Long Division Take Too…Well…Long?